-I felt so bad for the people today moving in across the street, it was 102 with obscene amounts of humidity.
-I should have been a good neighbor and brought them some popsicles.
-When it is hot like this, I am uninspired to cook and eat.
-Which has not happened in eons.
-The not feeling like eating part that it is.
+When it is hot like this, I am uninspired to cook and eat, which has not happened in eons.
+The “not feeling like eating” part, that is.
 Usually, by this time, I have had my 4th of July menu planned for weeks.
 This year, not so much.

 Although looking at these pictures again (I made this cake long before we left California) I could go for a slice of this beauty.
 A whipped white chocolate ganache covering layers of fresh strawberries, and homemade yellow cake.

 I made the cake layers from scratch, but by all means, use your favorite cake mix if it makes your life easier.
 I used a yellow cake recipe from Smitten Kitchen.
 I know that the idea of making a cake from a box sounds like it will be so much easier, but really, making a cake is not hard.

 I feel so very domestic when I make the cake on my own.
 People are very impressed when you tell them, too.
 I never tell them how easy it is, I really should let them in on the secret, then they can feel domestic, too.
 This frosting is also incredibly easy.
 Melt together some chocolate and cream, chill it, and then whip until fluffy.

 You can also make this frosting with milk and dark chocolate if you would like.
 Milk chocolate frosting is heaven.
 If you add some blueberries, you have a beautiful 4th of July red, white, and blue cake.

 - 4 cups plus 2 tablespoons of cake flour

 - 1 1/2 teaspoons baking soda

 - 2 (1 cup) sticks of room temperature butter